-Broadcasting Racial Injustice: Listening and the ethics, aesthetics, politics of attention
+Broadcasting Racial Injustice: Listening to (ear)witness and the ethics, aesthetics, politics of attention

 This project is conceptually grounded in an emerging scholarship on listening in media and cultural studies and political theory (Bickford 1996; Bassel 2017; Couldry 2010; Dobson 2014; Dreher, 2009, 2010; Dreher and de Souza, 2018; Fiumara 1990; Husband 2009; Lacey, 2013; Lipari 2010; Ratcliffe 2005), but pushes it in new directions.
 In my own work, I have extended Bickford’s (1996) notion of ‘political listening’ to include attention to sound and sonic histories of racism to challenge ‘the listening logic and privileged position of the white ear’ in conditions of settler colonialism (de Souza, 2018).
 In this project, I apply this methodological and analytical approach to new sites of struggle where uneven economies of attention within the landscape of podcast media are playing out.
 This is particularly evident in the rise in popularity of serialised ‘true-crime’ genre podcasting, epitomised by breakout American series Serial in 2014, and the podcasts under study in this project must also be understood within this recent media history.

-- The Messenger (2017, 10 episodes, plus 13 unedited audio posts), a collaboration between a not-for- profit organisation Behind the Wire and The Wheeler Centre for Books, Writing and Ideas, and based on thousands of voice messages sent by refugee Abdul Aziz Muhamat detained on Manus Island;
+The Messenger podcast (2017, 10 episodes, plus 13 unedited audio posts) a collaboration between a not-for- profit organisation Behind the Wire and The Wheeler Centre for Books, Writing and Ideas, and based on thousands of voice messages sent by refugee Abdul Aziz Muhamat detained on Manus Island;

 The project is framed by a series of motivating questions: